All guides

 • Misclicks

-Every good usability test starts with a solid script that outlines the tasks to be performed by the tester.
-The script serves as the main guideline for the test participant and provides an opportunity to identify any potential problems or areas of improvement.
-Check out this guide to learn how to write good usability testing scripts.
+Every good usability test starts with a solid script that outlines the tasks.
+The script serves as the main guideline for test participants and provides an opportunity to identify any potential problems or areas of improvement.

-Please make sure that your tests are concise.
-The duration of a usability test should be influenced by factors such as the complexity of the product, the scope of the testing goals, and the level of participant engagement.
-However, as a general rule, usability tests typically last around 15–20 minutes and involve 5–10 tasks.
-This timeframe strikes a balance, keeping participants engaged while allowing your team to collect valuable insights.
+However, as a general rule, a typical unmoderated test lasts around 15–20 minutes and involve 5–10 tasks.
+This timeframe strikes a balance, keeping participants engaged while allowing your team to collect valuable feedback.

 After building the usability test, you must recruit participants that pertain to the audience you are looking to target.
 Here is how you can find participants for your usability test: